margaretmf/margaretmf.github.io/keycreativewriting.md

 I’ve been to Tennessee, Missouri, and Indiana
 <br> Wisconsin, Georgia, and Louisiana
-<br> Like JCash, I’ve been going everywhere man
+<br> Like Geoff Mack and JCash, I’ve been going everywhere, man
 <br> I’m going all these places; as a woman I can

 I’ve been meeting all sorts of people here and there